The Books of Magic: Changeling Unmasked, Chapter 1: Portal into the Past

 A contemplative expression crossed Shazam’s face as his gaze wandered around the Memorial Park.
 He knew each statue held a deeper meaning thanks to what Billy Batson had told him, and could guess why this was always the chosen location of his meeting with the headmaster.
 Regaining his focus, he turned to Gallowglass.
 “I have a favor to ask of you,” Shazam ventured.

-Gallowglass nodded, his eyes shining with curiosity.
-“Go ahead,” he encouraged, genuinely interested in what the Old Wizard had to say.
+Gallowglass nodded, looking curious.
+“Go ahead,” he encouraged, interested in what the Old Wizard had to say.

 Shazam observed Gallowglass, noting how the passage of time had softened his bitterness and anger, transforming it into a more compassionate demeanor.
 Although the island had become his haven, a safe retreat from the outside world, Shazam wondered if Gallowglass would ever find closure and move on from his self-imposed exile, though his guess was probably never.